LGBTQ Nondiscrimination in Louisiana:

 In April 2016 Governor John Bel Edwards signed an executive order protecting state workers and contractors from discrimination on the basis of gender identity and sexual orientation.
-The legislature is also currently considering two LGBT non-discrimination bills.
-Senate Bill 436 would ensure that no Louisianans face discrimination in employment because of their sexual orientation or gender identity.
-Senate Bill 332 would amend the state’s civil rights laws to protect people from discrimination based on their sexual orientation or gender identity.
+The legislature has also considered two LGBT nondiscrimination bills in the past.
+Senate Bill 436 would have ensured that no Louisianans face discrimination in employment because of their sexual orientation or gender identity.
+Senate Bill 332 would have amended the state’s civil rights laws to protect people from discrimination based on their sexual orientation or gender identity.

 History of LGBTQ Non-Discrimination in Louisiana: